KamelMohamad/tik_tak_toe/notes.md

 USER STORIES:
 ✅ As a player, I want to see an empty 3x3 grid when I start the game.
-As a player, I want to be able to place an 'X' in an empty cell by tapping it.
+🙏 As a player, I want to be able to place an 'X' in an empty cell by tapping it.
 As a player, I want the game to switch to the other player after I make a move.
+As a player, I want to be able to place an 'O' in an empty cell by tapping it.
 As a player, I want the game to prevent me from placing a mark in an already occupied cell.
 As a player, I want the game to detect when there's a horizontal win (3 in a row).
 As a player, I want the game to detect when there's a vertical win (3 in a column).